David Paul Kuhn

-David Paul Kuhn is an American writer, and political analyst, whose most recent book,The Hardhat Riot: Nixon, New York City, and the Dawn of the White Working-Class Revolution, was recognized by The New York Times as one of the "100 Notable Books of 2020."
+David Paul Kuhn is an American writer, and political analyst.
+His book, The Hardhat Riot: Nixon, New York City, and the Dawn of the White Working-Class Revolution, was recognized by The New York Times as one of the "100 Notable Books of 2020."

 Career

-Kuhn regularly analyzes American politics for networks including BBC and Fox News Channel.
 Kuhn has served as the chief political writer for CBS, a senior political writer for Politico, and as chief political correspondent for RealClearPolitics.

-His work has appeared in news outlets including The Washington Post, The New York Times, Salon, National Review, Washington Monthly, The Atlantic and The Wall Street Journal.
+Kuhn's work has long focused on how Democrats lost working class voters, why the American left struggles particularly with blue-collar whites, and the male side of the gender gap.